CyberArk Logo

 Attrition Rate & Layoff History

-Attrition is moderate and fluctuates with market conditions.
-The company has had targeted layoffs or restructures in past years during strategic shifts, but these have not been frequent or company-wide on a consistent basis.
-Voluntary turnover is often tied to career moves in the competitive cybersecurity space.
-Overall, the business remains resilient in its sector.
+Attrition is moderate and moves with market conditions.
+There have been targeted layoffs and restructures during strategic shifts, but nothing frequent or company-wide on a consistent basis.
+Voluntary turnover is often just people chasing the next career move in a competitive market.
+The business has stayed resilient in its sector.

 Overall Company Rating